This guide provides quick steps to create, build, debug, and analyze OpenCL™ applications with the Intel® SDK for OpenCL™ Applications, available as:

 The source-level kernel debugger enables you to debug OpenCL™ kernels running on the CPU and Intel® Processor Graphics through Microsoft Visual Studio* 2015.

-To enable the OpenCL kernel debugger go to: CODE BUILDER > Options...
+To enable the OpenCL kernel debugger go to: Tools > Intel Code Builder for OpenCL API > Options...

 In the CPU Kernel Debugger settings set the “Enable OpenCL CPU Kernel Debugger” property to true and in the GPU Kernel Debugger settings respectively and set the “Enable Debugging” property to True.